krupar101/sd_oblivion_remaster_scripts/README.md

 </p>

-To run the Steam Deck optimization script for Oblivion Remastered,
+To run the Steam Deck optimization script for Oblivion Remastered:
 1. Go to Steam Deck Desktop Mode.
 2. Open the Konsole application (terminal).
 3. paste the command below into the Konsole and press enter.